goneplaid/obsidian-work-notes/Quarterly Review.md

 - I'm a veteren web developer but am very new to react
 - I am not as familiar with microservices as everyone else is at Hivewire
 - I am very comfortable with most of the foundational aspects of being a web developer
-- I understand new things quickly
+- I understand the gist of things fairly quickly but need more time to assimilate the many details
 - It takes time for me to cultivate a solid understand of an entire ecosystem of services

 Goals